BayAreaMetro/travel-model-one/model-files/scripts/metrics/Readme.md

 multiplied by this lookup to estimate the total Non-Recurring Hours of Delay.
 Pulled from the hwy networks via [hwynet.py](https://github.com/MetropolitanTransportationCommission/travel-model-one/blob/v05_sgr/model-files/scripts/metrics/hwynet.py).

-**TODO:** `nonRecurringDelayLookup.csv` is probably vehicle hours -- can we confirm?
-Do we want person hours?
-Where did this file come from?
+Note: `nonRecurringDelayLookup.csv` is in vehicle hours but `RunResults.py`(https://github.com/MetropolitanTransportationCommission/travel-model-one/blob/v05_sgr/model-files/scripts/metrics/RunResults.py) transforms these to person hours for auto trips.
+This is a *change* from the initial version of cobra.

 #### Transit In-Vehicle (Hours)